University of Chicago (undergrad in Behavioural Science), Edinburgh (Masters in AI & Psychology), MIT (PhD in AI)

 University of Bath

-Favourite thing to do in science Figure out how something works (especially to do with intelligence.)
+Favourite thing to do in my job: Figure out how something works (especially to do with intelligence.)

 How would you describe yourself in 3 words?